easyhard-io/hayekjs/README.md

 >
 > *F.A.
 Hayek*

-HayekJS is a NodeJS library that supports the collection, management and storage of disperse information about virtually anything in a collaborative way.
-Its engine might also be used as the core for a *Wiki* knowledge base.
+HayekJS is a content management library written in NodeJS that supports the collection, management and storage of disperse information about virtually anything in a collaborative way.
+Its engine might also be used as the core for a website, a *Wiki*, a blog, knowledge base or any kind of content.

 ## Introduction